0rphon/dynerr/README.md

 `logged_panic!` will log an event to file then panic.
 Defaults to event.log if no log file supplied.\
 `check!` will call `.unwrap_or_else(|e| logged_panic!(e))` on a result.
 Defaults to event.log if no log file supplied.\
 If the supplied file doesn't exist then these macros will attempt to create the file.\
+To delete a log file use the `clean!` macro.\
-These macros all rely on the `log` function. `log` is capable of panicking but shouldn't ever need to under normal circumstances.
+These macros all rely on either the `log` or `clean_log` functions. these functions are capable of panicking but shouldn't ever need to under normal circumstances.
 \
 \
 A complete example: